 Though we could not bring our client back to her family, we were able to pursue justice for her survivors.
 More importantly, the family felt closure after the trial, believing that the young mother could finally rest in peace.

-Our lawyer recently represented an 84-year-old Hilo woman who had been heavily involved in her community and very physically active.
-After being rear-ended at high speed, she suffered soft tissue injuries to her neck and back in addition to various contusions.
-Following the auto accident, she began to suffer from exacerbated arthritic symptoms, headaches, and generalized pain.
-Treatment was initiated with several medical providers, including physical therapy, massage therapy, and a regimen of stretching and exercise.
+Our lawyer recently represented an 84-year-old Hilo woman who had been heavily involved in her community and was very physically active.
+After being rear-ended at high speed, she suffered soft tissue injuries to her neck and back, in addition to various contusions.
+Following the auto accident, she began to suffer from exacerbated arthritic symptoms, headaches and generalized pain.
+Treatment was initiated with several medical providers, including physical therapy, massage therapy and a regimen of stretching and exercise.
 Our client’s condition gradually improved over a year, but flare-ups were common, and it was likely that she would not regain the mobility she had enjoyed before being injured.

-Complications with pre-existing osteoporosis resulted in an additional hospitalization during the year following the accident, and our client was forced to minimize her activities to fit her post-accident condition.
+Complications with preexisting osteoporosis resulted in an additional hospitalization during the year following the accident, and our client was forced to minimize her activities to fit her post-accident condition.
 In addition, her medical bills totaled almost $15,000.
-We demanded policy limits of $25,000 from the bodily injury insurance, which countered with an offer of a mere $5,300.
+We demanded policy limits of $25,000 from bodily injury insurance, which was countered with an offer of a mere $5,300.
 Our firm rejected the offer and filed suit.